SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Experiments and Results

 \subsection{Baseline Model}

-To compare the performance of SVInvNet, we employed the InversionNet model, proposed by Wu et al. \cite{Wu}, as the baseline.
-Li et al.\cite{Li} also used the InversionNet as the baseline, with certain modifications made to its architecture.
-Despite slight disparity, the architecture introduced by Li et al. \cite{Li} yields better results than Wu et al. version in our experiments.
-The parameter count for both versions of InversionNet is around 44 million.

-We also made certain modifications to the InversionNet, resulting in a new version that outperforms the previous iterations (Table \ref{table:base-noiseless}).
-For convenience, we use $\alpha$, $\beta$, and $\gamma$ to denote Wu et al. \cite{Wu}, Li et al. \cite{Li}, and our variant of InversionNet models, respectively.
-The tabulated data in Table \ref{table:model-size} shows the parameter counts for each of the three iterations of both the baseline and SVInvNet.

-As for the modifications, we replaced the MaxPooling function with a Convolution function in the fourth layer of the InversionNet($\alpha$) and decreased the feature size until it reached 4$\times$4 instead of 1$\times$1.
-Furthermore, by substituting each deconvolution layer with an upsample + convolution approach in the decoder segment of the model, the parameter count decreased to 20 million, leading to an enhancement in the prediction capabilities of the new version.
+To compare the performance of SVInvNet, we employed the InversionNet model, proposed by Wu et al. \cite{Wu}, as the baseline, with certain modifications made to its architecture.
+As for the modifications, we replaced the MaxPooling function with a Convolution function in the fourth layer of the InversionNet and decreased the feature size until it reached 4$\times$4 instead of 1$\times$1.
+Furthermore, by substituting each deconvolution layer with an upsample + convolution approach in the decoder segment of the model, the parameter count decreased to 20 million, leading to an enhancement in the prediction capabilities.